From the very first post of my

 Turmeric powder – ½ tsp

-Curry leaves ( finely chopped) – 3 to 4 tbsp
+Curry leaves ( finely chopped) –

 Coconut gratings – 2 tbsp